+[Form 2 amended: SL 2023/75 r.
+12(2).]

 Notes

 This is a compilation of the Public Transport Authority Regulations 2003 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.